 Physics of Dance Movements

 At its best, dancing appears fluid and effortless.
-For an outsider looking in, by all appearances, it may seem that the dancer is simply moving and floating through space without rhyme or reason.
-However, to a seasoned dancer, understanding the mechanics involved in dance can influence performance results.
-With some knowledge of the physics involved in basic dance movements, a dancer can use the information to jump higher, spin faster and move quicker.
+To an observer, it may seem that the dancer is simply leaping, turning and floating through space.
+The skilled dancer understands the mechanics involved and how those can be used to influence performance results.
+With some knowledge of the physics behind basic dance movements, a dancer can learn to jump higher, spin faster and move more quickly.

 The forces acting on an individual dancer create a push-pull relationship between the dancer and the surrounding space.
 The force you exert on the floor is affected by the direction and magnitude of the force.
 When balancing in releve, or on your toes, you are exterting a force against the floor that is equal to the force of gravity being exerted on you.
 This results in a zero sum force acting on the body placing you in your center of gravity.